-Bodhi Jackson has gone missing in the Kosciuszko National Park.
+Bodhi Jackson went missing in the Kosciuszko National Park earlier this week.
 Photo: NSW Police.

 A NSW Police spokesperson said Bodhi Jackson was last seen on the Cascade Trail in Kosciuszko National Park around 9:30 am on Tuesday (13 January).